Contact the Clearinghouse

 Can I contact the Clearinghouse directly regarding a missing person or child?

 Parents should contact their local law enforcement agency prior to contacting the Clearinghouse.

 Police or other searching agencies should contact the Clearinghouse directly.

 How long must I wait to report a missing person?

 THERE IS NO WAITING PERIOD TO REPORT A MISSING PERSON.
-It is mandatory with many federal laws in place that the report be taken immediately and entered into NCIC within 2 hours for missing persons under the age of 21 (ONLY).
+It is mandatory that law enforcement take missing persons reports immediately and enter the information into the FBI’s National Crime Information Center (NCIC) within 2 hours for missing persons under the age of 21.
 (Protect Act, Suzanne’s Law, Adam Walsh Child Protection Safety Act and the Crime Control Act of 1990) There are no federal or state laws regarding reports on adults.

 Contact the officer that took the initial report to inquire why the report has not been entered in NCIC.
 Listen to what the officer advises you, as there may be other issues involved.
-This agency may not be the agency of jurisdiction where the missing person was at the time they become missing.
+The agency may not have jurisdiction where the missing person was at the time they became missing.
 You may not be the custodial parent or have valid custody documentation.
-If you have custody documents, you need to present them to the officer.
-If you called the agency, you may have spoken to a call taker or communications officer who took a the report.
+If you have custody documents, you should present them to the officer.
+If you called the agency, you may have spoken to a call taker or communications officer who took the report.
 An investigator may or may not been assigned to your case.
 Write down the responses you are given for further follow-up.